-Explain two consequences of the creation of the Soviet Satellite states in Eastern Europe between 1945 and 1948.
+1b Explain one consequence of the creation of the Soviet Satellite states in Eastern Europe between 1945 and 1948.
+(4)

 Level Marks Explanation 1 1-2 The consequence is described simply or very generally.
-The information about the consequence is general and shows limited knowledge and understanding of the consequences of the creation of the Soviet satellite states in Eastern Europe between 1945 and 1948.
+The information about the consequence is general and shows limited knowledge and understanding of a consequence of the creation of the Soviet satellite states in Eastern Europe between 1945 and 1948.
 2 3-4 Features of the creation of the Soviet satellite states in Eastern Europe between 1945 and 1948 are analysed to explain a consequence.
-Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of the consequences of the creation of the Soviet Satellite states in Eastern Europe between 1945 and 1948.
+Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of a consequence of the creation of the Soviet Satellite states in Eastern Europe between 1945 and 1948.

-- This led to the creation of Soviet satellite states and created a divided Europe where the East was communist and the West was capitalist. - This led to the Cold War.
-Eastern Europe was now communist, and by 1946 the USA had declared its commitment to stopping communism. - Write a narrative account analysing the key events leading to the creation of Comecon by Stalin in 1949.
-(8)
+• This led to the Cold War.
+Eastern Europe was now communist, and by 1946 the USA had declared its commitment to stopping communism.

+2 Write a narrative account analysing the key events leading to the creation of Comecon by Stalin in 1949.